jucax/meme-generator-project/Readme.md

-Contains hhall the files vforv a meme generator that allowed me to practice the basic contents.
+Contains all the files vforv a meme generator that allowed me to practice the basic contents.